 Opioids have been shown to have a variety of effects on components of the immune system in in vitro and animal models.
 The clinical significance of these findings is unknown.
 Overall, the effects of opioids appear to be modestly immunosuppressive.

-Morphine sulfate extended-release tablets are a controlled-release tablet containing morphine sulfate.
+Morphine sulfate is an extended-release tablet containing morphine sulfate.
 Morphine is released from morphine sulfate extended-release tablets somewhat more slowly than from immediate-release oral preparations.
 Following oral administration of a given dose of morphine, the amount ultimately absorbed is essentially the same whether the source is morphine sulfate extended-release tablets or an immediate-release formulation.
 Because of pre-systemic elimination (i.e., metabolism in the gut wall and liver) only about 40% of the administered dose reaches the central compartment.

-The effect of food upon the systemic bioavailability of morphine sulfate extended-release tablets has not been systematically evaluated for all strengths.
-One study, conducted with the 30 mg morphine sulfate extended-release tablets, showed no significant differences in Cmax and AUC (0-24h) values, whether the tablet was taken while fasting or with a high-fat breakfast.
+The effect of food upon the systemic bioavailability of morphine sulfate has not been systematically evaluated for all strengths.
+One study, conducted with the 30 mg morphine sulfate extended-release tablets, showed no significant differences in C max and AUC(0-24h) values, whether the tablet was taken while fasting or with a high-fat breakfast.